Applications for the 2023 Hayes Forum will be accepted October 17th, 2022 - December 16th, 2022 (extension from the original Dec. 5th deadline).

 Students enrolled in any area of graduate study at The Ohio State University are invited to participate.
-Below are resources to help students interested in submitting an abstract to the Hayes Forum.
+Postdoctoral scholars are also invited to participate.
+Below are resources to help those interested in submitting an abstract to the Hayes Forum.

 Forms and Guidelines

 - Abstract Guidelines (initial application)

 - Oral Presentation Guidelines

 - Poster Presentation Guidelines